 Imagine if people earned points from God.
-Imagine if each time we’re good we get a point from God, but each time we’re bad we lose a point from him.
+Be good get a point.
+Be bad lose a point.
 Do you think you would earn enough points to be allowed to go to heaven and be with God?

 So far in the story of the Bible we have seen that people are pretty bad.
 From Adam and Eve, to Cain, to the flood, to the Tower of Babel, the Bible is showing us that if life were about earning points for being good and losing points for being bad, we would all have negative points.
 None of us would earn enough points to go to heaven and live with our perfect God.

 But then comes one of the greatest verses in all the Bible.
 Listen to these words from Genesis 15:6 –

 Genesis 15:6.
 And [Abraham] believed the Lord, and he counted it to him as righteousness.

 Abraham?
 Who is Abraham?

 When God saw just how bad the people of the world were, God decided to save the world through one single family.
 Abraham’s family.
 And so God found Abraham, and asked Abraham to come live with him and trust him.
 And God made promises to Abraham.
 Big promises.
 He promised to be Abraham’s personal God and friend.
 He promised to take care of Abraham and his family.
 He promised to give him a land to live in (it was called the “Promised Land”).
 He promised to give Abraham a huge family one day.
 And he even promised to bless everyone on earth through Abraham.

 Wow!
 Abraham must have earned lots of points for being good in order to get all those promises from God.
 Right?